Placeholder-Software/Dissonance/docs/Reference/Other/VoicePlayerState.md

 ### IsLocallyMuted : bool

 Get or set if this player is locally muted and will not produce any audio on the local machine.

+## Methods

+###  GetSpeakingChannels(channels: List<RemoteChannel>)

+Get a snapshot of the channels you are hearing this speaker through.
+If they are not speaking to you then this will return no results.
+The `channels` parameter passed in must not be null, the list will be cleared and then filled with the current snapshot.